 - More doctor visits

 - More-expensive treatments

 The public also plays a role in antibiotic stewardship.
-You can help reduce the development of antibiotic resistance by taking the following steps:
+You can help reduce the development of antibiotic resistance if you:

-- If for some reason you have leftover antibiotics, throw them away.
-Never take leftover antibiotics for a later illness.
+- Never take leftover antibiotics for a later illness.
 They may not be the correct antibiotic and would not be a full course of treatment.

 - Never take antibiotics prescribed for another person.

-- Antibiotic resistance questions & answers.
-Centers for Disease Control and Prevention. http://www.cdc.gov/getsmart/antibiotic-use/antibiotic-resistance-faqs.html.
-Accessed Oct.
-24, 2014.
+- About antimicrobial resistance.
+Centers for Disease Control and Prevention. https://www.cdc.gov/drugresistance/about.html.
+Accessed Nov.
+29, 2017.

 - Antibiotic resistance.
 Centers for Disease Control and Prevention. https://www.cdc.gov/narms/faq.html#aranimals.
 Accessed September 11, 2017.